U.S. Supplement/Issue 117/Text

 (b) Possible interchange of visits to the various territories being serviced by each member of the team.

-(c) Forming conferences for the believers and inviting all the Baha’is residing in the areas assigned to each team.
+(c) Forming conferences for the believers and inviting all the Bahá’ís residing in the areas assigned to each team.

-to correspond directly with the Auxiliary Board member assigned to their territory, requesting assistance in the areas of protection and propagation.
+4. Local spiritual assemblies and Bahá’í groups are free to correspond directly with the Auxiliary Board member assigned to their territory, requesting assistance in the areas of protection and propagation.
 Assemblies and groups desiring the assistance of a Board member not assigned by the Hands to their territory, should request same of the Hands of the Cause through the National Spiritual Assembly.

 NOVEMBER 1967

-In the messages* of Shoghi Effendi to the Baha’i world and in communications to the Hands of the Cause and National Spiritual Assemblies between 1952 and a month before his passing in November 1957, the beloved Guardian clearly defined the functions and the relationship of the Hands of the Cause of God both to their Auxiliary Boards and to the National Spiritual Assemblies.
+In the messages* of Shoghi Effendi to the Bahá’í world and in communications to the Hands of the Cause and National Spiritual Assemblies between 1952 and a month before his passing in November 1957, the beloved Guardian clearly defined the functions and the relationship of the Hands of the Cause of God both to their Auxiliary Boards and to the National Spiritual Assemblies.

-In that same message, the beloved Guardian called upon the Hands and the National Assemblies, ‘‘to establish henceforth direct contact and deliberate, whenever feasible, as frequently as possible, to exchange reports to be submitted by their respective Auxiliary Boards and national committees, to exercise unrelaxing vigilance and carry out unflinchingly their sacred, inescapable duties.’’
-He further directed, ‘‘The security of our precious Faith, the preservation of the spiritual health of the Baha’i communities, the vitality of the faith of its individual members, the proper functioning of its laboriously erected institutions, the fruition of its worldwide enterprises, the fulfilment of its ultimate destiny, all are directly dependent upon the befitting discharge of the ‘weighty responsibilities now resting upon the members of these two institutions, occupying, with the Universal House of Justice, next to the Institution of the Guardianship, foremost rank in the divinely ordained administrative hierarchy of the World Order of Baha’u’llah.”’
+In that same message, the beloved Guardian called upon the Hands and the National Assemblies, "to establish henceforth direct contact and deliberate, whenever feasible, as frequently as possible, to exchange reports to be submitted by their respective Auxiliary Boards and national committees, to exercise unrelaxing vigilance and carry out unflinchingly their sacred, inescapable duties."
+He further directed, "The security of our precious Faith, the preservation of the spiritual health of the Bahá’í communities, the vitality of the faith of its individual members, the proper functioning of its laboriously erected institutions, the fruition of its worldwide enterprises, the fulfilment of its ultimate destiny, all are directly dependent upon the befitting discharge of the weighty responsibilities now resting upon the members of these two institutions, occupying, with the Universal House of Justice, next to the Institution of the Guardianship, foremost rank in the divinely ordained administrative hierarchy of the World Order of Bahá’u’lláh."

-subsidiary matters regarding development of their activities, and the manner of collaboration with the National Assemblies were left to the discretion of the Hands; and that, ‘‘all Boards must report and be responsible to the Hands charged with their appointment.’’
-In that same message Shoghi Effendi called for the initiation of five Continental Baha’i Funds which, “fas they develop, will increasingly facilitate the discharge of the functions assigned to the Boards.’’
+On October 8, 1952 the Guardian called upon the Hands in the five continents, "by virtue of their supreme function as chosen instruments for the propagation of the Faith" to appoint during Ridván, 1954, Auxiliary Boards who would act "as their adjuncts, or deputies. ..."
+In a cablegram dated April 6, 1954 the beloved Guardian further instructed that the allocation of areas to the members of the Auxiliary Boards and subsidiary matters regarding development of their activities, and the manner of collaboration with the National Assemblies were left to the discretion of the Hands; and that, "all Boards must report and be responsible to the Hands charged with their appointment."
+In that same message Shoghi Effendi called for the initiation of five Continental Bahá’í Funds which, "as they develop, will increasingly facilitate the discharge of the functions assigned to the Boards."

 Tasks of the Auxiliary Boards[edit]

-The Guardian gave further instructions that the members of the Auxiliary Boards ‘‘will not have administrative functions’? but will, under the direction of the Hands in their area, cooperate with the administrative bodies to strengthen the teaching work.
+The Guardian gave further instructions that the members of the Auxiliary Boards "will not have administrative functions" but will, under the direction of the Hands in their area, cooperate with the administrative bodies to strengthen the teaching work.
 All situations or problems which they encounter and which need correction are to be reported to the Hands who in turn will call them to the attention of the National Spiritual Assembly for appropriate action.
 Servicing of assigned territories proceeds under the direction of the Hands, and includes trips whenever feasible, as well as correspondence.

 In accordance with instructions from the Guardian, from the Hands of the Cause in the Holy Land, and decisions made during the Conclave of the Hands at the World Center in October, 1965 the Hands of the Cause in the Western Hemisphere have from time to time made additional appointments to the Auxiliary Boards for the Americas.
-These have been announced in previous issues of BaHA’I News.
+These have been announced in previous issues of BAHÁ’Í NEWS.
 This insert lists the present Auxiliary Board members for the United States, Canada and Alaska, the territory allocated to each for 1966-1967 and the nature of the services to be performed by the members.

 The friends are requested to preserve this insert for ready reference and to observe the instructions given as to how to make requests for the service of the Board members.

-- Messages to the Baha’i World, by Shoghi Effendi, available from the Baha’i Publishing Trust, $2.00 per copy.
+• Messages to the Bahá’í World, by Shoghi Effendi, available from the Bahá’í Publishing Trust, $2.00 per copy.